faeezshaikh/physicianadvisor/README.md

 =======

+1. bug : not all exams appearing sometimes.. splice not working
+3. Your results for the examination are reported as a scaled score from 100 through 1000, with a minimum passing score of 700.
+5. Content
+    Exam1.js has first 10 questions from Exam sample.

+ Done:
+ ----
-1. Social login
+ 1. Social login - Css styling buttong
  2. Multiple-choice: Has one correct response and three incorrect responses (distractors).
    Multiple-response: Has two correct responses out of five options.

-3. Your results for the examination are reported as a scaled score from 100 through 1000, with a minimum passing score of 700.
 4. Videos
-5. Content
-    Exam1.js has first 10 questions from Exam sample.